 VHS Revival reveals the story behind the Bond movie that never was

-Ironically, Dalton turned down the role on three separate occasions, the last of which prior to his debut in The Living Daylights due to prior commitments for Robert Ellis Miller’s comic book adventure movie Brenda Starr, though the actor would eventually accept the role.
+Ironically, Dalton turned down the role of Bond on three separate occasions, the last of which due to prior commitments to Robert Ellis Miller’s comic book adventure movie Brenda Starr.
 According to an interview with Dalton in 1989 while promoting his second and last appearance as 007, the lauded thespian and stage veteran had a clear idea of what his portrayal of Bond would entail.“I think Roger was fine as Bond,” he would say, “but the films had become too much techno-pop and had lost track of their sense of story.
 I mean, every film seemed to have a villain who had to rule or destroy the world.
 If you want to believe in the fantasy on screen, then you have to believe in the characters and use them as a stepping-stone to lead you into this fantasy world.
 That’s a demand I made, and Albert Broccoli agreed with me.”

-Pierce Brosnan was probably the only Bond who fans fully welcomed as a replacement.
+Pierce Brosnan was probably the only Bond who fans fully welcomed as a replacement, perhaps an indication of just how poorly Dalton was received in some quarters.
 Following the comic overtones of Moore and the series’ descent into ironic self-mockery, moviegoers were left pining for something a little more cold-blooded, but Dalton was too much too soon, and audiences were only too quick to judge a man who was easily the best pure actor to don the tuxedo.
-Not only was this new Bond ruthless and lacking any kind of sexual spark, he was almost humourless compared to the slick caricature that preceded him.
+Not only was this new Bond ruthless and lacking any kind of sexual spark, he was almost humourless compared with the slick caricature that preceded him.
 As legendary critic Roger Ebert wrote about Dalton’s 1987 debut The Living Daylights, ‘He’s a strong actor, he holds the screen well, he’s good in the serious scenes, but he never quite seems to understand that it’s all a joke.’

-Another issue was that Bond was no longer sitting pretty as the pinnacle of lavish, stunt-heavy blockbusters.
-For years, Bond had been every full-blooded male’s escapist paradise, but it was no longer the only action vehicle with a big budget and glamorous locations.
-The genre as a whole had turned high-tech, and Dalton’s second outing, Licence to Kill, is a monument to that evolution.
-Due to a natural transition period, The Living Daylights still carried echoes of the Moore formula, but its ultra-violent successor was very much a modern action picture, and was bold enough to convince Ebert that Dalton was a very worthy Bond indeed.
+To be honest, Bond was no longer sitting pretty at the pinnacle of lavish, stunt-heavy blockbusters, and its waning popularity was more likely due to the evolution of the action genre as a whole.
+For years, Bond had been every full-blooded male’s escapist paradise, but it was no longer the only action vehicle with a big budget and glamorous locations, and characters such as Lethal Weapon‘s Martin Riggs and Die Hard‘s John McClane were much more relatable, something director John Glen seemed to broach in Licence to Kill by turning Bond rogue and revealing his barely glimpsed human side.
+After all, there was a reason why Lethal Weapon 2 became the third-highest grossing movie at the US box office in 1989, while Licence to Kill languished in 37th place, one position below sub-par comedy sequel Fletch Lives.
+The fact that The Living Daylights still carried echoes of the old Moore formula was a turn-off for fans craving something new, but its ultra-violent successor was very much a modern action picture, and was bold enough to convince Ebert that Dalton was a very worthy Bond indeed.
 In his review for what would prove to be Dalton’s final outing, the critic wrote, ‘He makes an effective Bond — lacking Sean Connery’s grace and humor, and Roger Moore’s suave self-mockery, but with a lean tension and a toughness that is possibly more contemporary.’
+Indeed.

-Still, longtime fans of the franchise were struggling to swallow a formula that arguably laid the foundations for 21st century Bond.
+Despite such accolades, longtime fans of the franchise were struggling to swallow a formula that arguably laid the foundations for 21st century Bond, perhaps because it seemed like an inferior imitation of what they had become accustomed to elsewhere.
 It had been a long road for an actor who was initially offered the role all the way back in 1968.
-At that time in his career, Dalton had refused based on the grounds that he was too young and daunted by the prospect of taking over from Connery, an actor who he described as ‘far too good and wonderful’, and by the time he finally slipped into the Bond facade, eventual successor Brosnan had been offered the role, but an impeachable contract tying him to the recently revived Remington Steele forced him to back out at the last minute.
+At that time in his career, Dalton had refused based on the grounds that he was too young and daunted by the prospect of taking over from Connery, an actor who he described as “far too good and wonderful”, and by the time he finally slipped into the Bond facade, eventual successor Brosnan had been offered the role, but an impeachable contract tying him to the recently revived Remington Steele forced him to back out at the last minute.

 A third outing featuring Dalton seems like a wonderful prospect in hindsight.
 In truth, it very nearly happened, and perhaps would have if it were not for various MGM/UA legal wrangles that halted pre-production, a protracted battle that led Dalton to finally quit one of Hollywood’s most prestigious roles in the spring of 1994.
 Six years was an awfully long hiatus for a franchise that typically churned out instalments every couple of years — a sign of just how low Bond’s stock had fallen by the turn of the ’90s.
-The series has its zealots, and I’m sure there were many pining for the return of Pinewood Studios’ marquee attraction, but after Dalton’s lukewarm reception the broader audience were hardly clamouring for more, and Pinewood Studios had other projects to keep them busy, including Tim Burton’s Batman and Batman Returns.
-Regardless, ‘Bond 17’ was already in pretty advanced stages back in 1989/90, and while continuing the character’s evolution into hard-boiled, realistic territory, it promised to be a much more ambitious, sci-fi laden affair.
+The series has its zealots, and I’m sure there were many pining for the return of Pinewood Studios’ marquee attraction, but after Dalton’s lukewarm reception the broader audience were hardly clamouring for more, and Pinewood Studios had other projects to keep them busy, including the aforementioned Batman and it’s much anticipated, all-star sequel Batman Returns.
+But ‘Bond 17’ was already in pretty advanced stages back in 1989/90, and while continuing the character’s evolution into hard-boiled, realistic territory, it promised to be a much more ambitious, sci-fi laden affair.

 From there, the movie would venture from Hong Kong to Japan to mainland China after a typical briefing from MI6’s HQ.
 According to the treatment, Bond’s nemesis would be ‘a brilliant and handsome thirty-year-old British-Chinese entrepreneur’, a new-age tech geek with a loose screw and a penchant for nuclear ‘accidents’, in this case a robotics device going doolally at a Chinese atomic plant in Nanking.
 Below is an excerpt from the potential movie’s screen treatment: